Exiled-Team/Common-Utils/README.md

 CommonUtilities:
 # Wether or not debug messages should be shown.
   debug: false
-  # Wether or not SCP-049 should be able to talk to humans.
+  # The SCP Roles able to use V to talk to humans.
+  scp_speech:
+  - Scp049
+  # Whether or not MTF/CI can 'escape' while disarmed to switch teams.
+  disarm_switch_teams: true
+  # Whether or not disarmed people will be prevented from interacting with doors/elevators.
-  scp049_speech: true
+  restrictive_disarming: true
   # The text displayed at the timed interval specified below.
   timed_broadcast: <color=lime>This server is running </color><color=red>EXILED Common-Utilities</color><color=lime>, enjoy your stay!</color>
   # The time each timed broadcast will be displayed.